Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Companies that prefer using mobile phones for most communications.

-We do not recommend Ooma for …
+We don’t recommend Ooma for …

 • Large organizations that prioritize getting the most advanced features over ease of use and fast implementation.